 Brecht re-wrote and co-wrote this version in 1947, not only with the great actor Charles Laughton but – because Laughton didn’t know German and Brecht’s English wasn’t great – with the help of two young writers Laughton hired from MGM, Brainerd Duffield and Emerson Crocker.
 And all of this happened soon after America dropped the atomic bomb.
 Brecht considered Hiroshima and Nagasaki monstrosities.
 Upholding science as a greater good got a serious case of radiation poisoning.

-So that’s why, towards the end of the play, the aging, beaten-down Galileo suddenly delivers this odd speech — it seems to come out of nowhere — about his deep fears that science may eventually unleash horrors.
-But this is the same science we’ve just seen him fight for his entire intellectual life.
+So that’s why, towards the end of the play, the aging, beaten-down Galileo suddenly delivers this odd speech – it seems to come out of nowhere – about his deep fears that science may eventually unleash horrors.
+But this is the same science we’ve just seen him defend over his entire intellectual life.
 What, in the play, would suddenly cause him to fear such consequences?
+Nothing is ever mentioned.

-What’s more, Galileo himself originally appears as a classic Brechtian survivor — like Mother Courage, like Mack the Knife.
+What’s more, Galileo himself originally appears as a classic Brechtian survivor – like Mother Courage, like Mack the Knife.
 He’s not entirely heroic and noble but admirable in his tenacity and wiliness.
-He eludes the Inquisition, defies it, tries to work around it to continue his experiments and writings.
+He eludes the Catholic Church’s Inquisition, defies it, tries to work around it to continue his experiments and writings.
 But then he caves in and recants.
-This almost Falstaffian life force of eating and drinking and thinking and testing and doubting comes to berate himself as a coward.
+He is this almost Falstaffian life force of eating and drinking and thinking and testing and doubting, yet he comes to berate himself as a coward.
 What are we to make of such a character?

 The Inquisition.
 That’s right.
 This is also a play about a man facing torture – which is also kind of relevant these days.

-And the day after his appearance, he took a train to New York, checked on the production and flew Air France to Paris, never to return to the U.S.
+And the day after his appearance, the playwright took a train to New York, checked on the Broadway production and promptly flew Air France to Paris, never to return to the U.S.

 Because an issue like denying black Americans the right to vote?
-That’s still painfully current.
+That’s still current.
+That still stings.